saheen619/Kafka-Assignment/Solved Kafka Assignment.md

 ![Publish Data in Kafka Topic](https://github.com/saheen619/Kafka-Assignment/blob/main/Screenshots/Publish%20Data%20in%20Kafka%20Topic.JPG?raw=true)

-6. Write kafka consumer code and create two copies of same consumer code and save it with different names (kafka_consumer_1.py & kafka_consumer_2.py), again make sure lates schema version and schema_str is not hardcoded in the consumer code, read it automatically from the schema registry to desrialize the data.
+6. Write kafka consumer code and create two copies of same consumer code and save it with different names (kafka_consumer_1.py & kafka_consumer_2.py), again make sure latest schema version and schema_str is not hardcoded in the consumer code, read it automatically from the schema registry to desrialize the data.
    Now test two scenarios with your consumer code:

     a.)
 Use "group.id" property in consumer config for both consumers and mention different group_ids in kafka_consumer_1.py & kafka_consumer_2.py,